-Sodium Bicarbonate and Testosterone: is Baking Soda $2 Testosterone Booster?
+Sodium Bicarbonate and Testosterone: Baking Soda, Really?

 Baking soda (sodium bicarbonate, NaHCO3) is definitely not the first thing that comes to mind when somebody mentions testosterone boosters or performance enhancing supplements.
 I mean come on, it’s just a white powder that your grandma uses when she bakes cookies and a bag of it costs about $2.